r00b/DukePerson-Bluetooth-manager/README.md

 self.present(nextViewController, animated:true, completion:nil)
 }

-4. add 'addEscape()' to end of viewDidAppear
+4. make sure all animation code is in viewDidAppear and add 'addEscape()' to end of viewDidAppear

 5. enjoy a gargtastic animatron